immich-app/immich/docs/docs/features/command-line-interface.md

 - Node.js 20 or above
 - Npm

-If you can't install node, there is also a docker version available.
+If you can't install node/npm, there is also a Docker version available below.

 ## Installation (NPM)